elenazobak/iOSmasterMind/README.md

 # Introduction

-Mastermind is a game where a player tries to guess a randomly generated code.
-At the end of each attempt to guess the code, the computer provides feedback on whether the player has guessed the code correctly, the number of correct digits, and/or correct positions.
-A player must guess the right code within a preconfigured number of attempts to win the game.
+"NumWix" is a fun and challenging guessing game app that tests your deduction skills.
+The game generates a secret code consisting of a series of numbers, and your objective is to guess the code within a limited number of attempts.
+After each guess, the app provides feedback on which numbers are correct and in the correct position, and which numbers are correct but in the wrong position.

+The app features customizable settings, including the length of the code and the number of attempts allowed.
+You can also view your past attempts and their results in the game history.

 ### Built with